azoth-lang/azoth.language.reference/src/capability-expressions.md

 ## Move Expression

 A move expression allows for moving the value out of a variable or field.
-This is useful both for move types and to recover isolation on reference types.
-Without a move expression, ownership cannot be passed from a variable or field to a called function.
+This is useful both for drop types and to recover isolation on reference types.
+Without a move expression, ownership cannot be passed from a variable to a called function.

 ```grammar
 move_expression